c0d0g3n/docpad-plugin-outputphp/README.md

 so I'm settling with the least work intensive method
 - Issues with escaped characters
 - Doesn't handle indention

+### Recommendations
+Marking up your php code as a markdown code block (thus indenting, e.g. with tabs) will mitigate a lot of issues as Marked leaves code blocks untouched.

+### Alternatives

+#### Solve the server issue
+I haven't tried it yet, but using `docpad-plugin-php` in combination with `dynamic: true` frontmatter, might do the trick.
+This way DocPad should be able to serve php (you still need to have php installed, as DocPad proxies the calls)

+#### I'm here because DocPad does not output `.php` extensions
+You might be better off looking here: http://stackoverflow.com/questions/23710658/docpad-generate-php-output-file#26706756

 <!-- INSTALL/ -->